systopia/de.systopia.mutualaid/README.md

 2. If you want the forms to send out emails, set up an email template
 3. Enter a text for the privacy agreement to be shown on your forms
 4. Link to your forms from anywhere by using the static URLs for the "require assistance form" and the "offer assistance form"
 5. Activate / configure the cronjob that triggers the matching mechanism
+6. Drupal only: visit the permissions settings page and assign the MutualAid permissions to roles, i.e. 'request for help' for anonymous, "offer help' to authenticated users, and 'administer for MutualAid' to administrators.

 * [Optional] If you want to provide help categories for your forms, configure these in the according option group ...
 * [Optional] Create a landing page